Best Amusement Parks near NYC Reachable by Public Transportation

 How to get there: You can get here easily by taking the Metro-North New Haven line to Rye, from either Grand Central or the Harlem-125th Street station.
 From the station, take the Bee-Line bus No. 75 or No. 76.
 Taxis wait outside the Rye station, a speedy alternative costing around $10.
 The entire trip should clock in at less than an hour.

-Top amusement park attractions: Playland offers all the classics and a whole section of rides just for toddlers and preschoolers in its Kiddyland area.
-You'll find an original mini coaster, kiddie train ride, a great slide, mini boats, fire trucks, a carousel, and a dozen more rides.
-Most of the minimum heights start at 36 inches.
-Costumed characters and a shaded area with entertainment for little ones make it even more of a win.
-Preschoolers will likely enjoy the fair-style games, as well as a stroll on the boardwalk with an ice cream in hand.
+Playland has an uncertain future due to an ownership dispute, but the amusement park is set to open in 2025 with access to the beach and pool only, as well as food options.
+The park normally offers all the classics and a whole section of rides just for toddlers and preschoolers in its Kiddyland area, including an original mini coaster, kiddie train ride, a great slide, mini boats, fire trucks, a carousel, and a dozen more rides.
+Rides are currently being inspected and upgraded for safety and will likely become available again throughout the summer.
+Luckily preschoolers will likely enjoy a stroll on the boardwalk with an ice cream in hand.

 SplashDown Beach – Fishkill, New York